danielbushman/danielbushman.github.io/_posts/2015-7-03-reactive-programming.md

 Even if it's a fairly contrived wrapper, it's also a nice way to sneak some vegetables into very yummy discussions about fun shiny new things.

 Reactive makes Computer Science more fun, but in a very pragmatic way, with big returns.
 Everybody happy!

-# Notes

-## Terminology

-### Component

-I use the word "component" to refer to something that's cleanly composable, though that is not a necessarily an established convention.
-Facebook uses "component" to refer to their composable UI elements and the word seems fitting to me.
-It makes it easier to discuss good composition when you have a word for something which is cleanly composable.

-### Functional

-Some people use the term "Functional Reactive Programming" quite broadly.
-This causes confusion both for people in and out of the Functional religion.
-Reactive borrows many of it's paradigms from Functional, and can be done in a purely Functional way.
-But I think calling it functional doesn't clarify anything.
-The only thing it would buy us is use of the less ambiguous acronym of FRP.

-### Prepositions matter

-Prepositions used metaphorically for relationships between things in code help reinforce conceptual models.
-To say a stream *passes through* iterators is a more natural metaphor than something which suggests that a stream is a stationary atomic unit, such as saying a stream is *iterated over*.

-### Streams

-Streams and datastreams can be used interchangeably as far as I'm concerned.